jgillick/ThunderPack/examples/ChibiOS/USBSerial1/README.md

 # Serial over USB
-A simple program which demonstrates 2-way serial communication over USB by echoing back any character you send to it.
+A simple program which demonstrates outputting serial data over USB.
+In this case it simply outputs the state (0/1) of the button, repeatedly, to the serial console.

 ## Compiling/Flashing
 See the instructions [here](../README.md)